count/hackathons/Health/Hackathon/README.md

 6:30: Arrive, get comfortable

-6:40: Intro talk & welcome

-6:50: Familiarising ourselves with new data

-7:10: Identify the questions you want to answer in your group
+6:45: Welcome and introduction

+7:00: Get to know the data and agree your group's scope

-7:30: Build your data story: analyse, interpret, and review
+7:20: Rounds of analysis: Analyse, interpret, and review

-8:50: Share back stories at each table
+9:10: Share back findings from each table

-9:10: Wrap up
+9:30: Prizes and wrap=up

 # The Data 📈: